dgcfung/express-api-react/README.md

 export default Layout
 ```

 > Note: We are using `props.children` here.
-[React Children](https://reactjs.org/docs/react-api.html#reactchildren) is a placeholder for which ever component calls the component that `props.children` is in.
+[React Children](https://reactjs.org/docs/react-api.html#reactchildren) is a placeholder for which every component calls the component that `props.children` is in.
 You will see this in action in a minute.

 Let's create our Nav component: